Does bank switching affect your credit score? UK credit ratings explained

 Does loyalty pay?

 There are many reasons why it can be convenient to remain loyal to your bank or building society.
-For example, your current provider may have a conveniently-located branch, their service could be exemplary and you may simply trust them with your money.
+For example, your current provider may have a conveniently located branch, their service could be exemplary and you may simply trust them with your money.

 And your credit score may also benefit from sticking with one or two long-held accounts.
 Experian told MoneyWeek that it attributes credit score points based on the average age of the accounts a person holds.
-So, mature accounts will have a positive impact on your report.
+So, mature accounts can have a positive impact on your report.

 Is switching worth it?